Floating gears vs double clutching.

-One of the secrets to floating gears is to apply or release a little pressure on the fuel pedal when pulling it in or out of gear.
+- Slight Pressure.
+One of the secrets to floating gears smoothly, is to apply or release a little pressure on the fuel pedal when pulling it in or out of a gear.
 The purpose of this is to help it ease into the next hole.

-Remember, there is no need to force the shifter when changing gears without using the clutch.
+- Don’t Force the Shifter.
+Remember, there is no need to force the shifter when changing gears with you aren’t using the clutch.
 Only finger tip pressure is required when pushing and pulling the shifter.
-That way the driver can feel when the transmission wants to accept the gear.
+This way, the driver can feel when the transmission wants to accept the gear.
 There is never a need to force a gear if you are shifting properly.

-For the new CDL driver, I recommend using the clutch to shift each and every time you shift gears.
-This is a good idea in order to get comfortable with the use of the clutch.
+It’s a good idea for the new CDL driver to use the clutch (double clutch) for each and every shift.
+This is a good idea in order to be comfortable with the use of the clutch.

 Once you are comfortable with double clutching, then experiment shifting without using the clutch.